 The academic advisors is also a fixed point of contact for the student.
 The tutor may refer the student to the academic advisor in the event of complicated study planning or in the event of study delay due to special personal circumstances.
-The student may also come directly to the academic advisor if, for example, there are questions about the binding study advice, about the examination regulations or exemptions within the study programme.
+The student may also come directly to the academic advisor if, for example, there are questions about the binding study advice, the examination regulations, studying with a disability or exemptions within the study programme.
 If there are any questions about the introduction, the student can initially contact the introductory committee.
 In case of special personal circumstances it is better to send us a message directly via StudieadviesGeschiedenis.firstname.lastname@example.org.

 Good luck in the coming year!

 Alison Jenkins, Evelien Hazewinkel, Stefan Vuurens, Jannie Oosting & Hein Augustijn

 It is an honour to be able to welcome you to the most beautiful student city and to the best degree in the Netherlands.
 You are about to enter an exciting period.
 The coming weeks will be full of new friends and lovely moments.

 My name is Beau and in the academic year 2021-2022 I am the chairwoman of the Utrechtse Historische Studentenkring (UHSK).
 This is the study association for history students in Utrecht.
 It's the perfect place to complement your student life and make new friends outside of study groups.
 Plus, all members get discounts on study books!